teannakilia17/Projects/Machine Learning/README.md

 ---

-## 2. Group Coursework 2 – Clustering and PCA of IMDB Movies
+## 2. Clustering and PCA of IMDB Movies

 **Dataset:** 50 Top-rated IMDB Movies (Cleaned to 47 rows)
 **Objective:** Uncover latent patterns using unsupervised learning